 Simple is the word here!

-Making the raspberry port sauce
+2. Make the raspberry sauce

 Raspberry jam makes a wonderful sauce with lots of flavor and great body while also being easy to keep on hand.
 Jam really is a secret weapon in making amazing savory sauces.